octplane/durite/README.md

 # About

-Very simple graphite disk free probe.
+Very simple graphite/riemann disk free probe.

 - written in rust
 - needs df to run